-MEMORANDUM FOR THE SECRETARY OF DEFENSE SUBJECT: Meeting with U.S. Ambassador to Argentina Ambassador Hill has interrupted his home leave for consultations in Washington.
-He met with Secretary Kissinger in California in mid-July, and will meet with a wide range of Executive Branch officials during the present week.
-His contacts with Defense officials include an appointment with Major General Cavazos, USA, Director, Inter-American Region (ISA), on Tuesday, 31 August.
-He is spending today, 1 September, in Atlanta, Georgia.
-He will call at my office on Thursday, 2 September, immediately following his meeting with you at 1030.
-At 1500 hours on 3 September he is tentatively scheduled to meet with the Joint Chiefs of Staff, after which he and Mrs. Hill will be house guests of Deputy Secretary Clements for the weekend.
-Ambassador Hill has declined the Soviet Capabilities Briefing.
-From General Cavazos' meeting with Ambassador Hill on 31 August, we know that Hill's primary concerns center around the mounting problem of human rights violations in Argentina.
-Other topics which he will discuss with you relate to the human rights issue and how it is resolved.
-Hill's specific topics for discussion are as follow: 1.
+MEMORANDUM FOR DEPUTY SECRETARY OF DEFENSE CLEMENTS

+SUBJECT: Meeting with U.S. Ambassador to Argentina

+- As you know, Ambassador Hill has been in the United States since mid-July and is in Washington for consultations this week.
+He has met with Secretary Rumsfeld, with me, with Major General Cavazos, Director, Inter-American Region (ISA), and will meet with the Joint Chiefs of Staff at 1500 hours on 3 September, just prior to calling on you. - From our conversations with him thus far, we know that Ambassador Hill's primary concerns center around the mounting problem of human rights violations in Argentina and the expected impact of that problem on U.S./Argentine relations.
+Of Defense interest, our ability to continue with grant training and Foreign Military Sales credits, our U.S. Military Group presence, and the planned exchange of scientific and technical data with the Argentine armed forces may well be affected. - Specific items which Ambassador Hill might raise with you are as follows: - 1.
 Human Rights.
 Recent reports from Buenos Aires indicate a wave of extremist actions against the sizeable Jewish community, against Catholic clergy and against various elements in Argentina suspected of Marxist connections and activities against the ruling government.
 A number of priests have been assassinated, apparently at the hands of extreme right wing elements.
 Leftist bombings and assassinations continue, with the extreme right countering in kind.
 Meanwhile, the moderate leadership seems unable or unwilling to take the necessary actions to bring extremist elements under control.